aubm/postmanerator/README.md

 Use the `-collection=/path/to/collection.json` option to provide the collection to Postmanerator.

+### Provide an environment file

+The environment file is a JSON file generated from the Postman UI.
+You can get more information about Postman environments from the [official documentation](https://www.getpostman.com/docs/environments).

+Use the `-environment=/path/to/environment.json` option to provide the environment to Postmanerator.

 ### Provide a theme

 By default, Postmanerator will use its `default` theme, but you can change it by using the `-theme=theme_name` option.